Near King George in King George County, Virginia — The American South (Mid-Atlantic)

 Erected 2010 by Department of Historic Resources.
 (Marker Number EP-5.)

 Location.
 38° 10.579′ N, 77° 7.455′ W. Marker is near King George, Virginia, in King George County.
-Marker is on Nanzatico Lane (Virginia Route 698) 1˝ miles south of Salem Church Road (Virginia Route 625), on the left when traveling south.
-Touch for map.
-Located at the trailhead to Lands End Wildlife Management Area.
+Marker is on Nanzatico Lane (Virginia Route 698) 1˝ miles south of Salem Church Road (Virginia Route 625), on the left when Touch for map.
 Marker is in this post office area: King George VA 22485, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-King George County / Caroline County (approx. 3.3 miles away); Birthplace of Madison (approx. 3.3 miles away); Emmanuel Episcopal Church (approx. 3.3 miles away); This monument, until 1983 located on the Belle Grove Lawn (approx. 3.4 miles away); Port Royal Harbor (approx. 3˝ miles away); The Earliest Inhabitants: Native Americans (approx. 3˝ miles away); Port Royal (approx. 3.6 miles away); The Fox Tavern: A Colonial Landmark (approx. 3.6 miles away).
+King George County / Caroline County (approx. 3.3 miles away); James Madison's Birthplace (approx. 3.3 miles away); Emmanuel Church (approx. 3.3 miles away); Emmanuel Episcopal Church (approx. 3.3 miles away); This monument, until 1983 located on the Belle Grove Lawn (approx. 3.4 miles away); Port Royal Harbor (approx. 3˝ miles away); Port Royal (approx. 3˝ miles away); The Earliest Inhabitants: Native Americans (approx. 3˝ miles away).
+Touch for a list and map of all markers in King George.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 21, 2014, by Bernard Fisher of Mechanicsville, Virginia.
-This page has been viewed 389 times since then and 51 times this year.
+It was originally submitted on August 21, 2014, by Bernard Fisher of Mechanicsville, Virginia.
+This page has been viewed 460 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on August 21, 2014, by Bernard Fisher of Mechanicsville, Virginia.